OAI/Arazzo-Specification/src/arazzo.md

 #### Parameter Object

 Describes a single step parameter.
 A unique parameter is defined by the combination of a `name` and `in` fields.
-There are five possible locations specified by the `in` field:
+There are several possible locations specified by the `in` field:

 - path - Used together with OpenAPI style [Path Templating](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#path-templating), where the parameter value is actually part of the operation's URL.
 This does not include the host or base path of the API.
 For example, in `/items/{itemId}`, the path parameter is `itemId`.
 - query - Parameters that are appended to the URL as individual key-value pairs.
 For example, in `/items?id=###`, the query parameter is `id`.
 - querystring - A parameter that treats the entire URL query string as a single value.
-This parameter location was introduced in [OpenAPI 3.2.0](https://spec.openapis.org/oas/v3.2.0.html) to support scenarios where the complete query string must be passed as a pre-formatted string rather than individual parameters (OpenAPI operations typically specify `application/x-www-form-urlencoded`).
-When a step references an operation that defines a `querystring` parameter, the value supplied MUST be a properly formatted query string (e.g., `"filter=active&sort=desc&limit=50"`).
-The `querystring` location cannot coexist with `query` parameters in the same operation per OpenAPI 3.2.0 constraints.
+This parameter location was introduced in [OpenAPI 3.2.0](https://spec.openapis.org/oas/v3.2.0.html) to support scenarios where the complete query string must be passed as a pre-formatted string rather than individual parameters.
+When a step references an operation that defines a querystring parameter, the value MUST match the media type format as expressed by the parameter's `content` field (e.g., `application/x-www-form-urlencoded`).
+The `querystring` location cannot coexist with `query` parameters in the same operation per OpenAPI constraints.
 - header - Custom headers that are expected as part of the request.
 Note that [RFC9110](https://tools.ietf.org/html/rfc9110#name-field-names) states field names (which includes header) are case-insensitive.
 - cookie - Used to pass a specific cookie value to the source API.